Where’s the best university to do a PhD? Well, we may be a little biased, but we think it’s UQ. Here’s why.

 We know there are a lot of universities to choose from when considering where to study a Doctor of Philosophy.
 Aside from the program structure itself, students are often interested in which university offers the best supervisors, culture, support and study experience.

-We approached current PhD candidate, Barbara Azevedo de Oliveira, to help us pinpoint what makes UQ unique and why she considers it one of the best PhD universities in Australia.
+We approached current PhD candidate, Barbara Azevedo de Oliveira, to help us pinpoint what makes UQ unique and why she believes it's an appealing university for those pursuing a higher degree by research.

 Meet Barbara